Nominations close Thursday, February 7, 2019 at 4 p.m.

 Delegates to the MTA Annual Meeting

-- Stipend: The MCCC provides a stipend of $50 dollars per day to delegates who attend the meeting.
+- Support: The MCCC Budget for 2019 provides a $25/day stipend to all MCCC delegates who attend the MTA DA.

 - Election Waiver for Candidates for MCCC Delegate to the MTA Annual Meeting